arturograu/country_flags/README.md

 A Flutter package to show a SVG image of the flag of a country.

-This package includes the SVG flags from the package project [flag-icons](https://github.com/lipis/flag-icons) and fixes the rendering problems of the flags from this list:
+This package includes the SVG flags from the project [flag-icons](https://github.com/lipis/flag-icons) and fixes the rendering problems of the flags from this list:
 - ar
 - aw